a hydrangea primer, with chanticleer’s eric hsu

 He has his bachelor’s from Cornell, and master’s degrees from both the University of Reading in England, and the University of Tasmania in Australia.

 At Chanticleer, in Wayne, Pennsylvania, Eric is apparently referred to as the plant geek, and is a frequent contributor to “The Plantsman,” the prestigious quarterly published by the Royal Horticultural Society in the United Kingdom.
-He’s also one of the Chanticleer team that contributed to the lavish new book (enter to win a copy at the bottom of the page).
+He’s also one of the Chanticleer team that contributed to the lavish new book.

 my q&a on hydrangeas, with eric hsu of chanticleer